josh-27/Projects-Portfolio/README.md

 The idea of the project is display the buying behavior of customers on bike depending on deifferent factors such as education level, gender etc.

+Car Sales
+On this Project you I use a public dataset of kaggle that was cleaned using python and pandas and see trends on sells.